 You could use just about anything under the sun to decorate the couple’s wedding car.

-Following are the most popular ideas, along with links to find these items online and tips from people who’ve decorated wedding cars before:
+Following are the most popular ideas, along with links to find these items online and DIY tips from people who’ve added wedding car decorations to cars before:

-License Plates or License Plate Frames.
-This is a fun way to decorate the wedding car that results in a permanent memento for the couple.
-There are “Just Married” license plates available in novelty stores or online.
+- License Plates or License Plate Frames.
+This is a fun way to decorate the wedding car in a way that gives the couple a permanent memento.
+There are “Just Married” license plates available in party stores or online.
 Some can even be engraved with the couple’s names and the date of their wedding.
 You can attach it to the front of the couple’s wedding car, or just stick it in the rear window.

-Balloons.
+- Balloons.
 Balloons add a fun touch to the wedding car.
 Plus, they’re cheap and probably the easiest to decorate with.
-Get balloons in the wedding colors or just keep it simple with red or white.
+Get balloons in the wedding colors, or just keep it simple with red or white — the universal colors of love.
 You can also get heart-shaped balloons.
 Put balloons all over the car to grab attention.
-You could even stuff balloons into the car (or straw!) and watch as the couple tries to get past all the balloons!
+You could even stuff balloons into the car (or straw instead of balloons!) and watch as the couple tries to get past all the balloons when they climb inside!

-Stick Flags.
+- Car Flags.
 Using stick flags (like they do in the presidential motorcade) is another way to decorate the wedding car and bring attention to the new couple.
-You can even order personalized stick flags to commemorate the couple’s wedding day and be a lasting memento.
+You could even order personalized stick flags to commemorate the couple’s wedding day and be a lasting memento.

-Wedding Car Decorating Kit.
-Save time and money by purchasing a kit that has all of the best wedding car decorations in it like window markers, clings, balloons, streamers, pom poms, strings, and paper wedding bells.
+- Wedding Car Decorating Kit.
+Save time and money by purchasing a kit that has all of the best wedding car decorations inside — like window markers, clings, balloons, streamers, pom poms, strings, paper wedding bells, and more.

-Silly String.
+- Silly String.
 This is a quick way to add some creativity (or mess) to the wedding car.
 Spray silly string outside and inside the car — all over the steering wheel and anywhere else you can think of.
-Make sure to remove the silly string ASAP because it could damage the car if left on too long.
+Make sure to remove the silly string ASAP because it could damage the car’s paint if left on too long.